practicalli/engineering-playbook/docs/os/index.md

     Unix/BSD based systems can also offer a good developer experience, e.g. MacOSX.

 ???
-INFO "MacOSX"
+INFO "MacOS"
-    Mac OSX is a BSD based operating system so has similar command line experience.
-Coupled with Homebrew, a wide selection of developer focused packages are freely availalbe.
+    MacOS is a BSD based operating system so has similar command line experience.
+Coupled with Homebrew, a wide selection of developer focused packages are freely available.

-    MacOSX is often used by companies (especially FinTech) as commercial software is used to administrate the operting system, usually by a remote System Adminstration team.
+    MacOS is often used by commercial companies (especially FinTech) as commercial software is used to administrate the operting system, usually by a remote System Adminstration team.

 ## Linux Shell